 - Not ideal for large size dwellings

 Here comes another tiny one, by far the most popular tankless water heater from the trusted Titan lineup.
-Taking up just 21 cubit feet of space, this compact heater is perfect for warm regions where it can serve up to two baths simultaneously at a practical flow rate.
+Taking up just 21 cubic feet of space, this compact heater is perfect for warm regions where it can serve up to two baths simultaneously at a practical flow rate.
 For colder climes, it can serve the same amount of use points, but at a lower flow rate.
-You get the best of the SCR2 N-120 though, when you use it as a heater for a single point of use.
+You get the best of the SCR2 N-120 though when you use it as a heater for a single point of use.
 Judging from some tankless water heater reviews I found online, this unit has garnered some pretty decent praise.

 Digital temperature control – It spots a digital temperature control and also a thermostat that can be reset manually.
 Like in many other models, this one keeps the pace by providing a flexible power mode control for regulating the temperature.

 UL and ANSI certification – One of the reasons people are so confident in this model is because it comes with UL approval #499 and also the ANSI-Z 10.03 certification.
 If you know what those mean, then that is enough for you to go out and get it.

 - Similar to the SioGreen IR260, its heating components are manufactured using dual incoloy/nichrome.

 - Lightweight and compactness means that installation can be handled by one person

 - Perfect for hard water or well water

 - Like other models of the same size, it doesn’t do well for large size dwellings, especially in periods of high hot water demand.

 - Isn’t at its best in colder regions.